 Casement & Timber Window Repair

-Our draught-proofing system is explained in detail under the relevant section on the website, but they will help to control draughts and loss of heat together with reducing any rattles or frame noise.
+Our draught-proofing system is explained in detail under the relevant section on the website, but they will help to control draughts and loss of heat together with reducing any rattles or frame noise from the timber windows.

 Moisture also penetrates where the putty has broken down.
 Putty becomes hard and brittle over time then cracks allowing moisture to penetrate and sit in the glazing line.
 Once it has become brittle it can fall out altogether.